Designing a Safer Way to Use Debit

 RETHINKING THE PROBLEM

-When I synthesized the interviews and looked at everyone’s answers side by side, one thing became clear.
-Not everyone fears fraud.
+When I analyzed the interviews side by side, one insight stood out: Not everyone fears fraud.

-But people who relied on debit talked about it very differently.
-For them, fraud meant frozen accounts, waiting days for money to return, and stress over basic things like rent, gas, and groceries.
+But people who relied on debit described something very different.
+For them, fraud meant frozen accounts, delayed access to money, and uncertainty around basic needs like rent, gas, and groceries.

 WHO I'M DESIGNING FOR